-Before I actually come to the recipe, I must tell you some more about this dessert.
-The ladoo is a spherical shaped dessert, which is normally made with wheat flour, or gram flour, sometimes even with semolina.
 The best laddoos are always made with ghee.
-Some people like to add nuts to them others don’t.
-But what you need to remember is that in order for a laddoo to taste divine, you need to have bags full of patience.
+Some people like to add nuts to them; others don’t.
+But what you need to remember is that for a laddoo to taste divine, you need to have bags full of patience.
 This is not something that you can make in a jiffy.
-So if you plan to make this recipe, try it on a day when you are relaxed and have time in hand.

-Easy Keto Ladoo Making Procedure:
+Ladoo Making Process

 Keto Ladoo